AI-BIIE-Initiative/odyssey-llm-quiz/README.md

 - **Python:** Version **3.8 or above**
 - **Operating System:** Linux, macOS, or Windows

 > ⚠️ Note: Running `google/flan-t5-small` on CPU will be **significantly slower**, particularly during inference or when working with longer input sequences.
-GPU access is strongly preferred for iterative experimentation.
+GPU access is strongly preferred.